-The Workshop is directed by John Clayton, bass, Jeff Clayton, sax/woodwinds, Bill Cunliffe, piano, Wycliffe Gordon, trombone, Lewis Nash, drums, and Terell Stafford, trumpet/flugelhorn.
-We are deeply indebted to this exceedingly talented and truly dedicated faculty for their extraordinary generosity in sharing their art, their knowledge and their time with the Workshop students.
+The Workshop is directed by John Clayton, bass, Jeff Clayton, sax/woodwinds, Bill Cunliffe, piano, Wycliffe Gordon, trombone, Lewis Nash, drums, and Terell Stafford, trumpet.
 Each of these exceptional teachers is greatly in demand on the international jazz scene, often sacrificing far more remunerative opportunities to “pay it forward” by sharing their time and talents as teachers and mentors to aspiring jazz musicians.

 HOW TO APPLY

-The application process is now closed for the 2017 Vail Jazz Workshop.
+The application process has closed for the 2018 Vail Jazz Workshop.

 The application process consists of 1) a written application, 2) recommendation from a musical professional, 3) video audition and 4) interview.
 To be considered for admission an applicant must complete the above and submit all materials by the stated deadlines.